jkeger/arctic/README.md

 contains bin/, include/, lib/, share/.

 **MacOS:** requires `sudo make gsl` to grant permission to also run ./configure in the middle of the script.
-If you don't like this, you can also individually a few lines in the middle of the script.
+If you don't like doing this, you can also individually a few lines in the middle of the script.

 ArCTIc
 ------
 + Run `make` to compile the C++ code into an `arctic` executable and `libarctic.so` dynamic library.
 + Add `/***current*directory***/arctic` to your `$PATH`.

+You should now get output from `./arctic --demo`.
 The `makefile` header describes additional options, including unit tests that can be compiled via `make all` but are only needed by developers.
-You should now get output from `./arctic -d`

 **MacOS:** cannot currently compile the unit tests.
 It gets confused because the Catch2 unit test framework uses a second main.c file.
 If you know how to circumvent this, please tell us!
 On the first build, mac users may also need to create an (empty) directory